Installation/Maintenance Electrician Apprenticeship Level 3

 Level 3 Installation/Maintenance Electrician.

-By the end of the apprenticeship the candidate will have satisfied the requirements for registration as Eng.
+By the end of the apprenticeship you will have satisfied the requirements for registration as Eng.
 Tech by the Engineering Council.
-On completion of this apprenticeship candidates can potentially progress on to higher apprenticeships or employment, working for small electrical contractors to large Multi-national companies.
-Candidates can also become self-employed or set up their own business.
+On completion of this apprenticeship you can potentially progress on to higher apprenticeships or employment, working for small electrical contractors to large Multi-national companies.
+You can also become self-employed or set up their own business.

 To find out more about how to become an apprentice or how to recruit an apprentice into your business, please contact York Business Partnership Team:

 "I chose this apprenticeship as I’d previously studied the Electrical Installations Diploma Level 2 full-time and really enjoyed it.
 I really like that studying an apprenticeship means I’m out in the workplace learning new skills four days a week and then I have one day a week at College.

 My overall experience at York College has been great.
 One of the things I’ve enjoyed most has been representing the College in competitions.
 I’m planning on becoming a fully qualified electrician and am hoping to start my own business in the future."